Wood Norton Hall: BBC Academy

+In 1979 part of the BBC's adaptation of the final episode of John le Carré's "Tinker Tailor Soldier Spy" was shot there.
+The medical centre and old student's accommodation were used to represent a holding cell for Bill Haydon "Tailor" (Ian Richardson) at Sarratt whilst he was being interrogated by the inquisitors.
+Little set dressing was required as, at the time of shooting, the student accommodation in D Block was rather like a prison cell.

 Under the leadership of Greg Dyke and Resources director Mike Southgate, the BBC sold off the residential accommodation used by trainees, which had been built by the corporation 20 years previously.

 Wood Norton Hall itself was a privately owned hotel and conference centre, but closed in 2005, reopening under new management the following year.
-The hotel finally ceased trading in 2010, was sold to a London investor in 2011, underwent a £4m renovation and reopened in November 2012 as a member of the Bespoke Hotels Group, however is no longer affiliated with the group.
+The hotel finally ceased trading in 2010, was sold to a London investor in 2011, underwent a £4m renovation and reopened in November 2012 as a member of the Bespoke Hotels Group, however it is no longer affiliated with the group.
 The BBC retains its Technical and Operational Training Centre in the extensive grounds.